frank-trollmann/machine-learning_example-project/README.md

 3) *model_selection.ipynb*: runs experiments to determine which type of model is most suited to our problem.
 4) *overfitting_experimentation.ipynb*: experiments with several ways to reduce overfitting in order to determine which are effective on our problem.
 5) *hyper_parameter_selection.ipynb*: evaluates Grid Search results to determine the best hyper-parameters for our problem.
+6) *manuael_model_selection.ipynb*: an experimentation notebook that can be executed to test different model configurations.
-6) *evaluation.ipyb*: evaluates the model found by hyper-paratemer selection.
+7) *evaluation.ipyb*: evaluates the model found by hyper-paratemer selection.

 ## Scripts